Donate to the Stereotactic breast biopsy campaign.

 If a lump or abnormality is detected during a mammogram, additional tests are needed to be performed.
 This is where the stereotactic breast biopsy unit comes in.
 It is used in the process to determine if a lump or abnormality is benign or cancerous.
 Stereotactic breast biopsy uses mammography – a specific type of breast imaging that uses low-dose x-rays — to help locate a breast abnormality and remove a tissue sample for examination.
 It’s less invasive than surgical biopsy, leaves little to no scarring and can be an excellent way to evaluate calcium deposits or tiny masses that are not visible on ultrasound.

-An additional piece of new equipment and technology that Bothwell Regional Health Center will acquire this year is a breast coil that will be used in conjunction with the MRI machine to help enhance our current diagnostic capabilities.
+An additional piece of new equipment and technology that Bothwell Regional Health Center recently acquired is a breast coil that will be used in conjunction with the MRI machine to help enhance our current diagnostic capabilities.
 The breast coil is sensitive to things that mammography may not pick up.

 With the addition of this new equipment and technology, Bothwell Regional Health Center will now have four different tools to detect breast irregularities: MRI, ultrasound, mammography, and stereotactics.